Bog Child: Plot summary

 The novel is set in the 1980s.
 Fergus McCann and Uncle Tally find a bog body of a small girl near the Ireland-UK border.
 At the same time, Fergus is studying for his A-levels.
 He makes friends with Owain, one of the border guards, during one of his morning runs across the border.
 He opens many conversations with Owain when he goes back to the site of the bog child, Fergus meets Cora and Felicity O'Brien, a girl his age and her archaeologist mother.
 Fergus named the bog body "Mel".
-He goes to Long Kesh prison with his mother to meet his brother, Joe, who has been incarcerated as a prisoner because of his involvement with the Irish Republican Army.
+He goes to Long Kesh prison with his mother to meet his brother, Joey, who has been incarcerated as a prisoner because of his involvement with the Irish Republican Army.

 He has joined his friends on a hunger strike.
 After lifting Mel's body from the site, the excavation team, including Fergus and Cora, find that Mel has a noose around her neck.
 A flashback shows Mel and her family struggling to meet loan repayments.
 Fergus was asked by Michael Rafters to ferry packets across the border in an attempt to end his brother's hunger strike.
 Fergus and Cora share their accidental first kiss but begin dating afterwards.
 After his final A-level exam, physics, Fergus and his family visit his brother in prison to find him gaunt-looking.
 He gets drunk and dreams about Mel talking to Rur, her love interest.
 When he wakes up, Cora informs him that Mel was a dwarf.
 Fergus allows Cora and her mother to stay over at his place due to an appointment with a professor about Mel.

 Radiocarbon dating reveals that Mel lived around AD 80.
 After a bombing is shown on the news, Fergus begins to suspect the packets he has been ferrying.
 He opens them in front of Owain to see condoms and contraceptive pills.
 Joe falls into a coma after 50 days of fasting.
 After a heated argument between Fergus and his parents they agree to put him on the drip.
 Through a series of dreams, Fergus sees the events leading to Mel's death with Rur stabbing her at her request because she did not want to "feel the noose" around her neck.
 It is also found out at the end that Fergus' Uncle Tally actually is a local bomb-maker, nicknamed Deus, meaning god, and was killed after resisting arrest.
 Right after this Fergus went off to medicine school to complete his studies.